In every way we are a busy Choir, rehearsing and regularly performing in our own concerts.

 There are always opportunities to take part in other concerts.
 A number of our singers have

 sung in major choral works in Dorking Halls and participate in Voices of London

 performances where choirs from the South of England come together to sing works in

 More locally, BBCS organises 'Sing Days' where members of our choir are joined for the day by anyone who might want to experience rehearsing works with our conductor.
 It is always a day enjoyed by all and it culminates with the singers performing in front of a live audience.

-But the highlight of our singing year is the LEITH HILL MUSIC FESTIVAL.
+But, the highlight of our singing year is the LEITH HILL MUSICAL FESTIVAL.

 The Festival is an annual event for the singers from twelve village choral societies and, in